molgenis/molgenis-frontend/README.md

 > yarn lerna bootstrap
 ```

-The following will be addresses:
+The following will be addressed:

 - [Usage of yarn with Vue](#usage-of-yarn-with-vue)
 - [Update existing stable apps](#update-existing-(stable)-apps)